itgrl-bex/imagebuild_wrapper/README.md

 - --tkgbundledir=TKGBUNDLEDIR
                         Set the destination to store the new image.
 - --imagedir=IMAGEDIR   Set the destination to store the new image.
+- --shareddir=SHAREDDIR
+                        Set the source of files that can be used to build the new image.
+- --customizations=CUSTOMIZATIONS
+                        Set the full path to the CUSTOMIZATIONS.json file.

   vSphere Options:
     These are the options for building vSphere images.